Aerospace Engineering Undergraduate Degree Program

 Clusters & zones

-Students and faculty tackle real-world problems through our four zones and six clusters by joining forces with leading organizations, from industry and hospitals to community and government.
+Students and faculty tackle real-world problems through our four zones and six centres by joining forces with leading organizations, from industry and hospitals to community and government.
 Our students receive one-on-one mentorship from multidisciplinary experts, and use state-of-the-art technologies that ignite and nurture their start-ups from the ground up.

 What does an aerospace graduate do?